Fhraze/dotfiles-riverwm/README.md

 ---
 My minimalistic configuration for the River window manager!

-_Also, for the people that find the wallpaper too distracting there's other cool wallpapers at .config/river/wallpapers!_
+_Also, for the people that find the wallpaper too distracting there are other cool wallpapers at .config/river/wallpapers!_

 **Single command installation for Arch-based distros:**
 ```bash